code-dot-org/code-dot-org/frontend/packages/lint-config/README.md

 ## Prettier Configuration

-The Code.org uses the default prettier configuration with some overrides in the `prettier` directory.
+Code.org uses the default prettier configuration with some overrides in the `prettier` directory.

 To use the shared configuration, add the following key to `package.json`: